forestagostinelli/DeepCubeA/README.md

 This is the code for [DeepCubeA](https://cse.sc.edu/~foresta/assets/files/SolvingTheRubiksCubeWithDeepReinforcementLearningAndSearch_Final.pdf) for python3 and PyTorch.
 The original python2, tensorflow code can be found on [CodeOcean](https://codeocean.com/capsule/5723040/tree/v1).

-This currently contains the code for using DeepCubeA to solve the Rubik's cube, 15-puzzle, 24-puzzle, 35-puzzle, 48-puzzle, and Lights Out.
-Sokoban is still being converted from the previous Python 2.7 format.
+This currently contains the code for using DeepCubeA to solve the Rubik's cube, 15-puzzle, 24-puzzle, 35-puzzle, 48-puzzle, Lights Out, and Sokoban.

 You can also adapt this code to use DeepCubeA to solve new problems that you might be working on.